-The room device's second HDMI input (Connector 3) can be configured to support HDCP (High-bandwidth Digital Content Protection) protected content.
+One of the device's HDMI inputs can be configured to support HDCP (High-bandwidth Digital Content Protection) protected content.
 This allows customers to re-purpose the screen by connecting devices such as a Google Chromecast, an Apple TV, or an HDTV decoder.
 This type of content cannot be shared while in a call.